Davidi919/CSC150-DI-Final/README.md

-# CSC150-DI-Final 🚀 Mission Planner Lite
+# CSC150-DI-Final 🚀 Mission Planner

-A simplified program designed to help plan fictional space missions by calculating the optimal Hohmann transfer orbit between two planets.
-Using predefined orbital data and basic Keplerian motion, Mission Planner Lite provides essential details such as travel time, delta-v, and fuel estimates based on user-selected spacecraft types.
+A simplified program designed to help plan theoritical space missions by calculating the optimal Hohmann transfer orbit between two planets.
+Using predefined orbital data and basic Keplerian motion.
+The user will be provided with essential details such as travel time, delta-v, and fuel estimates based on user-selected rocket types.

 ---